 The sample space of possible outcomes is listed below.
-A represents an ace, and K represents a king.
+C represents a correct answer, and I represents an incorrect answer.

 [[☃ radio 1]]